 - The establishment’s Certificate of Occupancy, which can be obtained from the Department of Buildings website

-- The CB6 Business Affairs and Street Activities Committee New Liquor License Questionnaire (click here)
+- The CB6 Business Affairs and Street Activities Committee Liquor License Questionnaire (click here)

 In addition, applicants appearing before the committee should view the Board’s Liquor License Change Agreement (click here) so they may be aware of certain concessions that more than likely will be requested.
-The following documents can be retrieved by following the links below:
+Additionally, applicants should review this document with committee procedures and guidelines.

 If the Business Affairs and Street Activities Committee finds no objection to your application, then a resolution of no objection will be voted on by the Full Board at its next meeting.